zhaofenqiang/liuxue/business.md

 Online TV and movies loom to be the largest and fastest growing form of online entertainment.
 In general, three revenue models for delivering content on the Internet are identified as follows:

-a.
-Subscription - *Opting for quality and convenience, many consumers have increasingly opted to purchase premium content.
+  a. **Subscription** - Opting for quality and convenience, many consumers have increasingly opted to purchase premium content.
 This revenue model offers a type of "all you can eat" flexibility for consumption. <br>
-b.
-A La Carte - *Essentially a "pick-and-pay" pricing model, customers pay for individual shows in a selection menu.
+  b. **A La Carte** - Essentially a "pick-and-pay" pricing model, customers pay for individual shows in a selection menu.
 This enables consumers to have a more customized experience based on content preferences and spending capacity. <br>
-c.
-Advertising-supported - *This model depends on advertising revenue to provide free content.
+  c. **Advertising-supported** - This model depends on advertising revenue to provide free content.
 Alongside is  usually a "freemium" option for purchase.
 Contrary to some claims, free content can actually even lure customers to paid content, as evidenced by the success of the likes of Pandora and Spotify. <br>

 ### Video-on-Demand fee-based business models

 Video-on-Demand services allow customers to decide when and where they want to watch movies or TV series.
 The worldwide revenue of US$53.0 billion in 2019 is expected to grow to US$96.0 billion in 2025.
 Video-on-Demand (VoD) content distributed over the Internet includes three fee-based business models:

-a.
-Transactional VoD (TVoD) - *This consists of rentals as a single transaction or pay-per-view.*
+a. **Transactional VoD (TVoD)** - This consists of rentals as a single transaction or pay-per-view. <br>
-b.
-Subscription VoD (SVoD) - *This represents rentals as subscription-based services.*
+b. **Subscription VoD (SVoD)** - This represents rentals as subscription-based services. <br>
-c.
-Electronic-Sell-Through (EST) - *This encompasses purchased downloads or cloud storage.*
+c. **Electronic-Sell-Through (EST)** - This encompasses purchased downloads or cloud storage. <br>

 Netflix and Amazon Prime Video are some popular examples of the subscription-VoD or SVoD model.
 For a monthly subscription fee, consumers can access movies and TV series which are streamed to a variety of supported devices.